 Art++ is an augmented reality tour guide application for art engagement based on automatic image recognition.
 The mobile application was designed together with the Cantor Arts Center on Stanford campus.

 CrowdConsensus is a tool for crowdsourced idea evaluation.
 We used CrowdConsensus in the Finnish Experiment, a crowdsourced law reform process in Finland.
 The tool was developed in collaboration with David Lee, a PhD student at Stanford.

 Oma Olivia is a co-creation platform for reader participation in magazine journalism.
-It was for Olivia, a Finnish women's magazine.
+It was developed for Olivia, a Finnish women's lifestyle magazine.

 Salama Documents is a mobile device -based service for slum dwellers in Kenya to keep their important documents safe in the cloud.
 The project started at Designing Liberation Technologies class at Stanford in 2012 and was then incubated at the SEED Design Lab at Stanford.
 SEED stands for Stanford Institute for Innovation in Developing Economies.
 The operations were merged the operations with a Kenyan NGO, Taasisi, in 2013.